jingwen-z/bigdata-ucsd/README.md

 _Mai Nguyen_(Lead for Data Analytics), they all work in San Diego Supercomputer Center(SDSC).

-This specilization contains 6 courses as follows:
+This specilization contains 6 following courses:

 - [Introduction to Big Data][Introduction]
 - [Big Data Modeling and Management Systems][Management]